Page fragments

 return { kind: "html", placement: "body:end", html: `<noscript><iframe src="https://www.googletagmanager.com/ns.html?id=${containerId}" height="0" width="0" style="display:none;visibility:hidden"></iframe></noscript>`, };},Multiple fragments

-Section titled “Multiple fragments”Return an array to contribute multiple fragments from a single hook:
+Section titled “Multiple fragments”A hook can return an array to contribute multiple fragments at once.
+The following hook adds both a script and a noscript fallback:

 "page:fragments": async (event, ctx) => { const id = await ctx.kv.get<string>("settings:gtmContainerId"); if (!id) return null;